directvt/vtm/doc/architecture.md

 # Text-based Desktop Environment Architecture

-The desktop environment is a construct of interacting entities, some of which must reside in parallel processes to optimize system resource consumption.
+The desktop environment is a dynamic construct of interacting entities, some of which must reside in parallel processes to optimize system resource consumption.
 For this, vtm has the following architectural traits.

 First, vtm comes with a single executable that has a number of mutually exclusive internal operating modes designed to parallelize functionality by running multiple instances.

-The second, Along with traditional plain-text xterm-compatible interprocess communication, vtm additionally supports its own binary protocol over standard input/output streams to maximize efficiency and minimize cross-platform issues.
+The second, Along with typical xterm-compatible plain-text interprocess communication over standard input/output streams, vtm additionally has its own binary protocol to maximize communication efficiency and minimize cross-platform issues.

 Internal operating modes:
 - Desktop Applet